 Munich Germany isn’t one of the country’s more well-known cities, at least not in America.
 Most Americans are only familiar with the cities they’ve heard mentioned on the “Hogan’s Heroes” TV series (like Berlin and the hilariously named Düsseldorf), or the cities that inspired picnic foods (like Hamburg and Frankfurt).
-Oh, sure, Munich had a moment of fame in 2005 with the movie of the same name by Steven Spielberg, but not many Americans watched it.
+Oh, sure, Munich had a moment in the movie by Steven Spielberg, but not many Americans watched it.

 Munich Germany is where Hitler gave up on his dream of being an artist.

 München, better known to English-speakers as “Munich,” is the Bavarian city infamous for “The Beer Hall Putsch,” a failed effort by the early Nazi Party to seize power (and not a 1920s swing-dance craze like it sounds).
 It was Hitler’s first attempt at “professional dictatoring,” and it did not go well.